Ritwika06/Fifa2020-analysis/README.md

-A detailed analysis of players in Fifa 2020 using Jupyter Notebook.
+I  analysed of players in Fifa 2020 using Jupyter Notebook!